Balkan Food: An Easy Bosnian Ćevapi Recipe To Make At Home

 Ćevapi is made with two simple ingredients: spices and meat.

-However, it is not all about Bosnian ćevapi -it is said that the most famous ćevapi are from Sarajevo, Travnik and Banja Luka and you can also find them all over Croatia and others parts of Eastern Europe.
+However, it is not all about Bosnian ćevapi -it is said that the most famous ćevapi are from Sarajevo, Travnik and Banja Luka and you can also find them all over Croatia and Serbia and other parts of Eastern Europe.
 The difference is in the way of baking and serving.
 Some contain more or less fat, some have a dressing, and all of them come in a different size.

 The real Bosnian sausage is unthinkable without onion.
 You can like it or hate it, but cevapi are always served with onions that are raw and without special seasonings.
 You may have come across some different ways of serving it, like ćevapi with cheese, veggies or even mushrooms, but that way of serving it is not traditional.
 Actually, to most Bosnians is blasphemous!